rgk85/rgk85/README.md

 - 👋 Hi, I’m @rgk85
-- 👀 I’m interested in Linux, .net Core, python & rust
+- 👀 I’m interested in Linux & development of any sorts

-¯\\_(ツ)_/¯  Business Intelligence developer by day, idiot by night.
+¯\\_(ツ)_/¯  Platform Engineer by day, idiot by night.

 <!---
 rgk85/rgk85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.